 - Do not rely on email or social media for social interaction.
 Face-to-face visits and live telephone conversations (versus texts) are much more advantageous.
 With physical visits you are able to also hug someone, shake hands, or just sit aside someone, which is edifying on many levels.

 - Get involved in volunteer activities.
 Pitching in at a local charity can lead to making new friendships as well as providing a sense of purpose, which can improve self-esteem.
 Ideas for volunteer gigs are the local food bank or pantry, volunteering at an animal shelter, or joining a group to visit elderly people or sick kids.
+There are a number of good volunteer or job options for those with social anxiety.

 - Take up a new hobby.
 Rediscover an old passion, such as art, music, dogs, running marathons—anything that will feed your soul.
 By becoming involved in a passionate pursuit you will meet others with similar interests and develop new friendships